xta0/xta0.me/_posts/2020-01-10-os-system-programming-3.md

 - Next, after we open the file, we execute `read(3, buf, 100)` and the return value is `100`.
 The `position` in the screenshot above will become `100`.
 - Finally, after `close(3)`.
 The file descriptor(`3`) is removed from the table.

+### `fork()`

 What if we don't call `close(3)`, and instead, we call `fork()`

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2020/01/os-04-12.png">

-We have forked a child process (`#2`).
+- We have forked a child process (`#2`).
 Now the File Descriptors table got duplicated.
 Both parent and the child processes point to the same open file description, meaning either of them can read the file.

-If the parent process read `100` bytes, the `position` in the open file description will become `200`.
+- Next, if the parent process read `100` bytes, the `position` in the open file description will become `200`.
 Now, if the child process read `100` bytes, since the open file description is shared, the `position` will become `300`.

-Now, if the parent process execute `close(0)`, it'll remove itself from the table, but the child process still holds a reference to the open file description, so the file won't be closed.
+- Finally, if the parent process execute `close(0)`, it'll remove itself from the table, but the child process still holds a reference to the open file description, so the file won't be closed.

+### `dup and dup2`

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2020/01/os-04-13.png">